 André stood at a loss.
 "I don't know what you want me to do, Tori."

 She put Jacob back into his pram, pulling the clear roof over it.
-"I want you to be responsible for our son."
+"I want you to be a responsible parent for our son."

 "I mean about you."